allencode11/nodeApi/readme.md

 sequelize db:seed:all;
 # run all seeds for populating the database
 ```
-Add a folder to the project and name it config.
-Create a javascript file named default with the db configurations for your user as in this example:
+Complete config/default.js.example with database account credentials as in the example:
 ```js
 module.exports.development = {
 username:  'mySqlAccountUsername',